Job hunting doesn’t have to be stressful. Follow the below steps to land an interview at your dream job.

 Step 3 – Prepare an amazing resume

 Now that you have determined what jobs you want to apply to, you can start preparing your resume.
 A fantastic resume is key to landing your dream job.
-I’ve read hundreds of resumes over the past few years and have put together the following tips based on what I’ve seen.

 Choose a professional template for your resume.